 Kashayam is an herbal tonic used in the ancient Indian healing and medicinal art of Ayurveda.
 Kashayam refers to a water tonic that is made with a single herb or spice or a combination of herbs and spices.
 Kashayam has been used for thousands of years in southern India as a form of homeopathic and natural medicine to help clear away coughs to common colds, sore throats, and stomach issues.
 Kashayam is not a medicine but rather a soothing herbed water to help alleviate the symptoms of these ailments.

-A recipe passed down generation after generation
+A recipe passed down through the generations

-This kashayam recipe has been passed down to Radhika’s Mom from her Great Grandmother’s Grandmother.
+This kashayam recipe has been passed down to Radhika from her Mom and from her Great Grandmother’s Grandmother.
 Here is a logic question 🤔.
 How many generations of women has this kashayam recipe been passed down?
 Six generations of women!
 This recipe is at least over four hundred years old!
 Radhika describes her recipe in this way: “This kashayam is a real story of strong women in my family.
 Please make it and have it every day, it will do wonders for you and your family.”
 A very special thank you to my dear friend Radhika and her Mom for sharing this amazing herbal tonic recipe.
-One thing to remember with kashayam is that like any herbal remedy it has to be taken consistently for a few days to reap it’s full benefits.
+One thing to remember with kashayam is that like any herbal remedy it has to be taken consistently for a few days to reap its full benefits.

 recipe courtesy of Radhika and her Mom

 - 1 stick cinnamon

 - 2 inch pieces of fresh ginger peeled and cut into small pieces